CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 **Steps to Install**:

 -   **Open SDK Manager**: Go to the SDK Platforms tab and select the components listed above.
--   **Install Build Tools**: Ensure you install version 33.0.2 or newer for compatibility with Capacitor.
+-   **Install Build Tools**: Ensure you install version 33.0.2 or newer for compatibility with React Native.
 -   **Locate the SDK**: Android Studio installs the SDK in these default locations:
     -   **Windows**: `C:\Users\username\AppData\Local\Android\Sdk`
     -   **macOS**: `~/Library/Android/sdk`